oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

         - ##STREAM_BOOSTRAPSERVER##
         - ##STREAM_USERNAME##
         - ##AUTH_TOKEN##
-    1. Copy and paste these values to your text file to use in configuring the connection
+    1. Copy and paste **all** the output from this script to your text file to use in configuring the connection and for later tasks.

 1. Click the **Cloud Shell Menu icon** and select *Download*.
 ![CloudShell_Download](images/opensearch-cloudshell-download.png)